Maziarkiani/maziarkiani.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Language Technology professional and NLP researcher with 3+ years of experience, currently completing my M.Sc. in Language Technologies and Digital Humanities at the University of Turin.
-My research focuses on misinformation detection, information disorder, and multilingual NLP systems using transformer-based models (BERT, ELECTRA, LLaMA).
+I am a Language Technology professional and NLP researcher.
+Currently completing my M.Sc. in Language Technologies and Digital Humanities at the University of Turin.
+My research focuses on information disorder detection, Information Retrieval (IR) and cultural bias in NLP.

-I co-developed the **Debunker Assistant**, an AI-powered misinformation detection tool, and contributed to the multilingual **InDor corpus** across 5 languages as part of a 12-member international research team at [aequa-tech](https://aequa-tech.com).
-I am currently participating in **SemEval-2026 Task 9**.

-Beyond research, I bring hands-on industry experience in SEO and digital marketing, bridging linguistic expertise with data-driven content strategy.
+Beyond research, I bring hands-on industry experience in semantic SEO, digital marketing, and web-content strategy.